Boston and Providence Railroad: Branches

 The Providence and Bristol Railroad was incorporated in 1850 and 1851, and reorganized in 1852 as the Providence, Warren and Bristol Railroad.
 It opened in 1855 from the old Seekonk Branch in East Providence southeast to Warren and south to Bristol.
 It was owned by the B&P through a majority of stock, and leased the Old Colony Railroad in 1891.

 The Warren and Fall River Railroad was incorporated in Rhode Island in 1856, and the Fall River and Warren Railroad in Massachusetts in 1857.
 In 1860 the two were merged to form the Fall River, Warren and Providence Railroad, opening later in 1860 from Warren east to Somerset, across the Taunton River from Fall River.
 In 1875, the Boston and Providence Railroad Bridge opened, connecting to the Old Colony Railroad in Fall River.
 At that time, the company was leased by the Old Colony; before that it had been controlled by the B&P.

 Station listing

 Main line

-This listing includes all stations that have existed along the post-1847 B&P alignment from Park Square, Boston to Providence.
+This listing includes all stations that have existed along the post-1847 B&P alignment from Park Square, Boston, to Providence.
 Mileage is from Park Square; distances to South Station are 0.8 miles longer.
 These mileages reflect the pre-realignment routings in Pawtucket and Providence.
 Some stations were not opened until after the B&P had merged into the Old Colony.
-Currently open stations are lightlighted.
+Currently open stations are highlighted.